Mineral product tax

 Biodiesel is exempt from both CO2 tax and sulphur excise duty.

-No CO2 tax and basic tax applies in connection with the usage of mineral products, among others, in
+No CO2 tax and sulphur excise duty applies in connection with the usage of mineral products, among others, in

 • international air transport